 Once you have the buyer personas, you can use keyword research and competitive analysis to better understand the content they should use to target the customers.
 Keyword research will help you see which terms and phrases have the highest search rates, and therefore the best chances for attracting traffic.
 Competitive analysis will help you see where the competitors have worked to optimize their site, which might give them ideas about where to improve your own content.

-Creating content focused around project spotlights will be some of the most engaging content for potential clients, especially when including original images of past projects.
+Creating a content strategy focused around project spotlights will be some of the most engaging content for potential clients, especially when including original images of past projects.
 These posts can then be shared on relevant social media platforms to reach a larger and more targeted audience.

 When writing this engaging content, it is important to remember SEO, or Search Engine Optimization.
 When a well-written and optimized article or blog post has keywords organically placed into the copy, Google views this content as thought leadership and will bump it up when a keyword is searched.
 Additionally, many contractors value “areas served” pages.
 These are not seen on a website but have copy for a specific city that your business serves.
 These pages specifically target potential customers in these areas and are likely to generate real leads near your business.
 With Google’s new updates, the latest trend for effective SEO strategy is Q&A content blocks within a post.
 These can help you achieve a featured snippet, which is a text box above all other search results directly answering the user’s query, on Google when people are searching questions.
 With the level of exposure, it can bring your business, the featured snippet ranking should be the goal of every blog post and article for 2020 and the foreseeable future.